mik90/mtl/README.md

 - [x] In order to test randomization, DynArray needs to be copied
 - [ ] impl run
     - started on this, hard to translate over
+    - [ ] clean up weight_iter logic
+    - The naming of the layers needs ot be clarified
+    - [ ] inputs shouldn't be copied
 - [ ] impl train